MrWolfcan/GreenCodeInterview/README.txt

 login: greencode
 password: greencode987-

-3)Select 'Weather API' job and click 'Build Now' in left navbar.
+3)Select job named 'CurrentWeather' and click 'Build Now' in left navbar.
 4)After build is complete (it will be red) click on last build and select 'Console Output'.
 On the bottom, there is simple table with test results.